 Though RCIA is a great way to join the Church, some are baptized as Christians and have a significant level religious instruction, spiritual formation, and involvement in the Church.
 Respectful of individual needs, please email Fr.
 Joseph (click here) to discuss other options for the Sacrament of Confirmation.

-Classes are on Tuesdays starting at 7 pm, and end no later than 8:15 pm.
-We meet downstairs in the North/South Rooms adjacent to Higgins Hall (the cafeteria).
+Meetings are Tuesdays from 7:00-8:15 pm downstairs in the North/South Rooms adjacent to Higgins Hall (the cafeteria).
 Classes begin September 4, 2018.

 Because many of our RCIA students attend Indiana University or work there, we simply follow IU’s schedule.
 When they begin, we begin.
 When they are on break, so are we.

 Jesus by his life, work and teachings (e.g., Mathew 25:31-46) emphasizes the importance of service to those in need.
 This is an integral part of our faith.
-If it does not lead to works, our faith is dead (James 2:14-26).
 To be a Catholic is to serve.
 We ask those seeking full membership to the Catholic Church to perform at least 10 hours of service work with an approved organization, preferably, but not necessarily, a Catholic program.

 Becoming Catholic is not simply a mental consent to believe in the things the Church teaches or that it is the Church that Jesus Christ founded (Matthew 16:18).
 The Church not only has an institutional element by which She formally welcomes new members into the Body of Christ, there is also the mystical, a heart-to-heart element.
 Church members personally welcome men and women into the Faith and guide them through the traditions and cultures which have helped millions of people fall deeply in love with the God Who loved them first.